In This Section...

 - Sports Coach UK - Safeguarding and Protecting Children - Contact Jack Clubb - 01595 74 4045

 For more information on any of the above courses please contact SIC Workforce Development Team on Tel: 01595 743920 email: Workforce.DevelopmentTeam@shetland.gov.uk

 The compilations attached above draw on a number of sources for which we are grateful, including the NSPCC Library & Information Service's CASPAR Email alerts.
 To sign up to get this info direct, go to www.nspcc.org.uk/Inform/Applications/InformUserProfiles/ClearingHouseProfileLogon.asp.

 I have been asked to attend a Child Protection Case Conference.
 What does that involve?

 You should attend if you possibly can.
-Whether or not you can attend you must prepare a report.
+Social Workers will prepare a report that include information from all agencies working with the child and family and professionals will be asked to share information with the social worker for inclusion in the report.
+The information share still belongs to the agency that shared it and if at all possible staff should ensure that parents attending case conferences should be made aware of what information is being shared.
 Careful consideration will have been given to inviting you, but if you think someone else in your organisation would be better placed to provide information, please discuss this with the conference Chair in good time.